RSDO-DS3/MultiCOMET/README.md

 ```
 Save the relative file path for the data loader given in the terminal output for later use.

-### Training Your Model
+### Training The Model
-In the project's root directory, run:
+After creating your data loader, in the project's root directory, run:
 ```
 python src/main.py --experiment_type atomic --experiment_num YOUR_EXPERIMENT_NUMBER --loader_path PATH_TO_YOUR_LOADER
 ```